 Multimeter vs Voltmeter: What is the Difference

-A multimeter is a handy tool used to measure different electrical quantities like voltage, current, and resistance.
+A multimeter is a handy tool used to measure different electrical quantities like voltage, current, resistance, and continuity — making it essential for electrical troubleshooting in both residential and industrial settings.
 A handheld digital multimeter is particularly useful for electricians and HVAC specialists for taking measurements and troubleshooting in the field.
 It’s like having three tools in one!
 You can think of it as the Swiss Army knife of electrical testing.

-1. Versatility: Multimeters can measure voltage (up to 600 volts), current (up to 10 amps), and resistance (up to 20 megaohms).
+1. Versatility: Multimeters can measure voltage (up to 600 volts), current (up to 10 amps), resistance (up to 20 megaohms), and perform continuity tests to check for broken circuits or faulty wiring.
+Some advanced models also support capacitance, frequency, and temperature measurements.
 This makes them perfect for a variety of tasks, whether you’re working on a small home project or a larger industrial job.

 2. Display: Most multimeters have a digital display that shows the readings in numeric form, making it easy to understand the measurements.